 Now, the Old Town Hall is home to the Dundas County Players theatre group, who have been entertaining the community with plays, cabarets, and dinner theatre since 1996.
-True to its history of versatility.
-The Old Town Hall doesn’t just serve this one purpose.
-It also hosts “A Night at the Moovies”, as well as Open Mic Night on a regular basis.
-The Old Town Hall has been host to many other community events like concerts (including the Festival of Small Halls, as well as artists Dan Hill and Sean McCann), live entertainment, book and CD release parties, and weddings.
+True to its history of versatility, the Old Town Hall doesn’t just serve this one purpose; it also hosts “A Night at the Movies”, as well as Open Mic Cafe on a regular basis.
+The Old Town Hall has been host to many other community events like concerts (including the Festival of Small Halls, as well as artists Dan Hill and Sean McCann), live entertainment and book and CD release parties.

 With seating for 97 guests in the theatre, this facility is also great for meetings and presentations.
 The lobby space is excellent for heritage displays, art shows and special events.
 The Old Town Hall is fully air-conditioned, licensed, and accessible.

-Visit the Township’s Calendar of Events for more details on activities taking place in the Old Town Hall.
+Visit the Township’s Calendar of Events for more details on activities and events taking place at the Old Town Hall.